jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 | 21 March         | 1 Bahá (N+1)  | 21 March       | 1 Bahá (N+1) |

-As you can see  in the table above, this smart  setup gives a constant equivalence  between any  Gregorian day  and the  corresponding Baha'i day.
+As you can see  in the table above, this smart  setup gives a constant equivalence  between any  Gregorian day  and the  corresponding Bahá’í day.
 The only exceptions are 1st  March and 4 Ayyám-i-Há, which may be associated with 5 Ayyám-i-Há and 29th February respectively.